Holly & Stephen's Saturday Showdown

-Holly & Stephen's Saturday Showdown (previously titled Ministry of Mayhem and MoM) was a British children's entertainment programme, which was broadcast on ITV (later CITV) from 10 January 2004 to 1 July 2006.
+Holly & Stephen's Saturday Showdown (previously titled Ministry of Mayhem and MoM) is a British children's entertainment programme that was broadcast on ITV (later CITV) from 10 January 2004 to 1 July 2006.

 Overview

 Ministry of Mayhem was first broadcast on 10 January 2004 and aired weekly on a Saturday morning on ITV.
-The programme featured a mix of cartoons, celebrity guests, live music and phone-in competitions - with surreal characters, crazy games and a load of gunge thrown in for good measure.
+The programme featured a mix of cartoons, celebrity guests, live music and phone-in competitions – with surreal characters, crazy games and a load of gunge thrown in for good measure.
 It was initially presented by CITV presenters Stephen Mulhern, Holly Willoughby and Michael Underwood.

-The theme tune was sung by little-known boyband The Noise Next Door and can be found as a B-side to their debut single "Lock Up Ya Daughters".
+The theme tune was sung by boyband The Noise Next Door and can be found as a B-side to their debut single "Lock Up Ya Daughters".

 The show was produced at The Maidstone Studios by The Foundation, working initially in partnership with Carlton Television.
 After Carlton and Granada merged in 2004 to form ITV plc, all Carlton productions were switched to run under the Granada name, thus the programme became a Granada-Foundation production.
 From 2006, Granada programmes for ITV were branded ITV Productions, and so it became an ITV Productions-The Foundation production for the remainder of its run.
-It was one of the last Saturday morning children's live magazine programmes on British television thus the final show on 1 July 2006 marking the end of the Saturday morning children's programmes after 38 years.
+It was one of the last Saturday morning children's live magazine programmes on British television and the final show on 1 July 2006 marking the end of the Saturday morning children's programmes after 38 years.

 Significant changes

 The first revamp

-This occurred on 24 July 2004, with a new set and opening titles being introduced - however the characters 'Tina and Gina' were not included in the revamp.
-Other new additions included sketch series At Home with the Mayhems and later Butthaven, which featured the presenters playing 'rainbow coats' in a fictitious holiday camp of the same name - with possible inspiration from the sitcom Hi-de-Hi!, and even a special studio appearance from one of the show's stars, Ruth Madoc, who was subsequently gunged.
+This occurred on 24 July 2004, with a new set and opening titles being introduced; however, the characters 'Tina and Gina' were not included in the revamp.
+Other new additions included sketch series At Home with the Mayhems and later Butthaven, which featured the presenters playing 'rainbow coats' in a fictitious holiday camp of the same name – with possible inspiration from the sitcom Hi-de-Hi!, and even a special studio appearance from one of the show's stars, Ruth Madoc, who was subsequently gunged.